haorandd/M2oE2_load_forecast/README.md

 This repository is licensed under the MIT License.

 🙋‍♂️ Acknowledgements
-Developed by [Your Name].
+Developed by [Haoran Li and Muhao Guo].
 If you use this repo in your work, please cite or acknowledge the project.

-yaml
-Copy
-Edit
+If you have any questions, please contact lhaoran@asu.edu or haorandd@mit.edu

 ---